cambs-repeaters/cambridgerepeaters.net/rally.md

 #### Booking

-To book a space, please click here to download the PDF booking form, complete and print and post with your payment.
+To book a space, please click here to download the [booking form](/assets/rally-booking-2021.pdf), complete and print and post with your payment.

 Contact Lawrence M0LCM, 07941 972724, rally2021@cambridgerepeaters.net